JaredMSFT/Npgquery/README.md

-﻿# NpgqueryLib - PostgreSQL Query Parser for .NET
+﻿# Npgquery - PostgreSQL Query Parser for .NET

 A high-performance .NET 9 C# library for parsing PostgreSQL queries using the battle-tested `libpg_query` library.
 This library provides the same functionality as popular wrappers in other languages like Go, Rust, Python, and JavaScript.